StatistikStadtZuerich/zueridown/README.md

 ![](inst/indiedown/res/no_hyphen.png)

-Use the commands from the `tinytex` package to install or update the babel-german and hypehn-german Latex packages. `tinytex::tlmgr_install ("babel-german")` `tinytex::tlmgr_install ("hyphen-german")`.
+Use the commands from the `tinytex` package to install or update the babel-german and hypehn-german Latex packages:

+- `tinytex::tlmgr_install ("babel-german")`
+- `tinytex::tlmgr_install ("hyphen-german")`.

 Afterwards your text should contain proper hypenation, for instance:

 ![](inst/indiedown/res/hyphen.png)